simoneliasen/cafefrederiksberg/README.md

 - config.php

 ### 3. Download the SQL-database (found in the folder db_setup) & upload it to phpmyadmin
-To setup local server, run the sql query found in the folder "db_setup" into the cmd prompt.
+To setup local server, run the sql query found in the folder "db_setup" into the cmd prompt in the repository folder.